 - A. Purpose.
 The purpose of this Section is to promote the City's goal of providing every resident the availability to access useable open space within a 10-minute walk. - B. Applicability.
 Where required, open space shall be provided as private or useable open space in accordance with the following standards.
 This Section does not include provisions for park space credit.
 Natural turf is not an allowable plant material within public or private common open space, unless it meets the definition of functional turf per HMC Chapter 19.37, Definitions of Terms. - C. Configuration.
 Required open space may consist of a single area or several adjacent or separate areas.
 All occupants shall have access to and use of one or more such areas. - D. Residential Open Space.
 Residential open space shall be provided as private open space and useable open space. - 1.
 Amount of Open Space Required. - a.
 Private Open Space.
 Each dwelling must provide a yard, deck, patio, balcony, covered porch, courtyard, or rooftop area as private open space.
 One of the following must be provided: - i.
-Private open space located on the ground level (e.g., yards, decks, patios) shall be a minimum of 100 square feet and have no horizontal dimension less than six (6) feet within each lot, or; - ii.
-Private open space located above ground level (e.g., balconies and rooftop decks) shall have no horizontal dimension less than six (6) feet. - b.
+Private open space located on the ground level (e.g., yards, decks, patios, covered porches, and courtyards) shall be a minimum of 100 square feet and have no horizontal dimension less than six (6) feet within each lot, or; - ii.
+Private open space located above ground level (e.g., balconies and rooftop decks) shall be a minimum of four (4) feet deep by six (6) feet wide (depth is measured perpendicular to the building plane). - b.
 Useable Open Space.
 Development subject to this section shall set aside at least the minimum amounts of open space required: